 Examples of out-of-scope questions and roles:

-- You need help finding the patient a prescriber or a different behavioral health provider or other resources, provide advice on specific treatment programs, or assist with patient referrals for care at UW or Harborview.
+- You need help finding the patient a behavioral health provider or are seeking other referral resources including patient care at UWMC or Harborview.

 - You want help with an emergency, and you are not an emergency department provider.